uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 ### [self]()

-[self]() turns a function that takes multiple arguments into a function that takes 1 argument by passing it the same argument multiple times.
+[self]() turns a function that takes multiple arguments into a function that takes one argument by passing it the same argument multiple times.
 When used on [multiply](), this can get us our squaring function from before.

 ```uiua
 ˙× 5